-Registration, listing fees and shareholder information expenses for the three-month period ended May 31, 2014, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
-The change from the previous period consisted primarily of an increase in transfer agent fees and lower shareholder information expenses and listing fees.
+Registration, listing fees and shareholder information expenses for the three-month period ended August 31, 2014, consisted mainly of expenditures of a legal and regulatory nature incurred to comply with the requirements of the securities commission.
+The change from the previous period was primarily due to higher shareholder communication and website maintenance expenses, somewhat offset by lower transfer agent and listing fees.